icesousa/InfluencerApp1/README.md

-# flutter_screenpratice

-Influencer Market
+# Influencer Market

 This mobile application built with Flutter is a "market" for influencers, where you can find and hire influencers for social media marketing campaigns.

 This project was created with the goal of practicing good Flutter development practices and showing my skills for future job opportunities.

-Installation
+# Installation
 To install the app on your device, simply follow these steps:

 Clone this repository on your machine using the git clone https://github.com/your-username/influencer-market.git command.